 I’ve tested dozens upon dozens of car waxes over the years.
-But, if I had to choose just one, to class as the best car wax in the world, if would have to be that of Swissvax’s Crystal Rock.
+But, if I had to choose just one to class as the best car wax in the world, it would have to be that of Swissvax’s Crystal Rock.

 - Concours-wax with over 76% Vol. of pure ivory coloured Grade one Carnauba wax from Northern Brazil